dsinecos/Form-Builder/README.md

 # Writing a FormBuilder
 ## Using React-Native, Nativebase, Redux-form and Redux-persist

-This application renders basic form components from a JSON based form config file.
+This application uses a JSON as a source to render forms.
+The use for this is to be able to render dynamic forms by defining their configuration (form fields, options etc) as a JSON

 #### Libraries used
-  - React-Native
+  - React-Native and Expo
   - Nativebase (As the UI kit)
   - Redux-form (For integrating the form with redux store)
   - Redux-persist (To provide form data persistence across application restarts)